Reflecting with Two Voices: A Co-Adaptive Dual-Strategy Framework for LLM-Based Agent Decision Making: Experiments

 \paragraph{Compatibility with External Demonstrations} We evaluate DuSAR's compatibility with external demonstrations via three variants: \textbf{DuSAR HT} augments the Holistic Strategy with expert sub-goal traces; \textbf{DuSAR LT} injects expert action traces into the Local Strategy; \textbf{DuSAR BT} combines both—representing a "best-of-TRAD" setup.

-Results (Fig.~\ref{fig:tae_effect}) show that the effectiveness of demonstrations depends critically on model scale and the granularity of integration.
-On ALFWorld, high-level guidance (\textbf{HT}) provides substantial gains for smaller models: Llama3.1-8B achieves 29.8\% SR (+18.1\% over default DuSAR), as global structure compensates for limited planning capacity.
+As shown in Figure~\ref{fig:tae_effect}, the effectiveness of demonstrations depends critically on model scale and the granularity of integration.
+On ALFWorld, high-level guidance (\textbf{HT}) provides substantial gains for smaller models: Llama3.1-8B achieves 29.8\% SR (+18.1 percentage points over default DuSAR), as global structure compensates for limited planning capacity.
 In contrast, low-level traces (\textbf{LT}/\textbf{BT}) offer limited benefit at this scale (11.9\%/10.4\% SR), likely because fine-grained action sequences are difficult to contextualize without sufficient reasoning bandwidth.
-With Llama3.1-70B, however, \textbf{BT} achieves 46.2\% SR (+9.1\%), outperforming even HT (44.0\% SR), demonstrating that large models can effectively integrate multi-granular demonstrations when reasoning capacity is abundant.
+On ALFWorld with Llama3.1-70B, however, \textbf{BT} achieves 46.2\% SR (+8.9 percentage points), outperforming even HT (44.0\% SR).
+This demonstrates that large models can effectively integrate multi-granular demonstrations when reasoning capacity is abundant.